 Poor guy is crammed in our living room trying to paint as our kitchen remodel has deemed our house a storage unit. tsk.
 Nonetheless, he’s used to it.
 Then, when the primer is dry, he chose a gorgeous color.
-After two coats of paint, and a topcoat of wax, it’s time for some bling!
+Last, after two coats of paint, and a topcoat of wax, it’s time for some bling!

 My son chose these amazing gold glass knobs.
 He loved the look of my industrial dresser and his sister’s dresser that we worked on.
 I wish you could see them in person because they have an awesome crackle design.

 Finally, put it all together and what do you get?
 A gorgeous vintage chest with a modern look.

 Didn’t my teenager do GOOD?!
 I love the color and those knobs made the piece.

 Nothing like seeing your children learn from you and seeing the fruits of their labor.
-If you would love to own this vintage chest, you can find it available in my shop (SOLD) – we ship to your door!
+Additionally, if you would love to own this vintage chest, you can find it available in myonline shop – we ship to your door!

 Sometimes your outdated furniture just needs a lift to help see them in a different way.
 Likewise, this is totally a budget-friendly way to make your house your home.